revanthbabu99/Assignment2-Pagilla/README.md

 ### Quotations

-> Don't stop till you get it. *Revanth Pagilla*
+> "Don't stop till you get it." *Revanth Pagilla*

->Kill them with your smile and bury them with your success. *Revanth Pagilla*
+> "Kill them with your smile and bury them with your success." *Revanth Pagilla*